 One of the proposed methods for dealing with such crime is the introduction of a deferred prosecution agreement (DPA) scheme, based on ones already in force for over a decade in the United Kingdom and the United States.

-Details of how such a scheme might be implemented have been considered in the Attorney-General’s Department’s March 2016 public consultation paper Improving Enforcement Options for Serious Corporate Crime: Consideration of a Deferred Prosecution Agreement scheme in Australia.
+Details of how such a scheme might be implemented have been considered in the Attorney-General’s Department’s March 2017 public consultation paper Improving Enforcement Options for Serious Corporate Crime: A Proposed Model for a Deferred Prosecution Agreement in Australia.

 So what exactly could a DPA scheme provide that would make it an attractive proposition for Australian law enforcement in handling white collar crime?
 And what other options have been considered by the Australian Government?

 What are the key challenges for Australian law enforcement?